What is Title IX?

 Know Your Rights

 Title IX provides meaningful protections to victims of on-campus gender discrimination, sexual harassment, and sexual assault.
 Under the law, schools have a legal duty to proactively prevent gender-based harassment, discrimination, and violence.
 Schools must also provide procedures for reporting illegal gender-based conduct and accommodations for students who are victims of discrimination so that they may continue to access the educational resources to which they are entitled.
-These protections apply to male, female, and gender-nonconforming students alike.
+These protections apply to all students regardless of gender.

 Katz, Marshall & Banks also proudly supports Know Your IX, a national survivor-run, student-driven campaign to end campus sexual violence.
 Click here to find a report about a fundraiser our firm hosted on behalf of the organization, as well as to learn more about the organization's important work.

 If you believe that your school’s handling of sex-based discrimination, harassment, or violence that you experienced might have violated your rights under Title IX, contact KMB’s experienced lawyers.
 Your communications with us are confidential and without charge or further obligation.